QuinnContaldi/ChapterOne/README.md

 ### 1. The `Gun` Abstract Class

 The `Gun` class serves as the base class for all types of guns.
 It defines the common behavior for all guns while delegating specific actions (e.g., reloading) to a strategy object implementing the `IReload` interface.
+The `IReload` is the most important part!
+Pay close attention =w=

 ```csharp
 namespace ChapterOne;